Our Accident Attorneys Determine Whether You Have a Viable Case

-The accident lawyers of Feroleto Law are extremely knowledgeable in both New York State and Federal laws.
-For this reason, the most effective way to find out if you have a case is to contact us and schedule a free consultation at our office in Buffalo, New York.
+Fortunately, there is help available from a Buffalo accident injury lawyer at Feroleto Law.
+Our experienced attorneys are extremely knowledgeable in both New York state and federal law, so the most effective way to find out if you have a case is to schedule a free consultation at our office in Buffalo, New York.

-What must be proven in most personal injury cases, is negligence.
-If you think another party was unreasonably careless, the best way to determine whether the party acted negligently, is to talk to an experienced injury attorney.
+A viable lawsuit in most personal injury cases involves being able to prove that another party was negligent and at fault for causing the accident that led to your injuries and is, therefore, liable for the damages you received.
+If you think another party was unreasonably careless, the best way to determine whether the party acted negligently is to talk to an experienced injury attorney.
 The information below should give you a general idea of whether we can prove negligence or fault.
 If you believe you or someone you love may have been the victim of another’s negligence, a free case evaluation with one of our talented attorneys is a critical step in the legal process because this is one major element to all personal injury and wrongful death lawsuits.

-To win a civil suit related to any type of personal injury accident, lawyers have to prove that the defendant acted negligently.
-The legal definition of negligence is:
+To win a viable civil lawsuit related to any type of accident, our lawyers have to prove that the defendant acted negligently according to the legal definition of negligence.
+This is:

 “The doing of something which a reasonably prudent person would not do, or the failure to do something which a reasonably prudent person would do to avoid loss, injury or damage.”

 Our lawyers would have to show the existence of the following elements:

 - Duty – The defendant owed you a duty of care.